AndrewKeig/super-grass/README.md

 ```

-super grass is a node.js monitoring tool supporting apis, redis, mongodb and rabbitmq.
+super grass is a node.js monitoring tool supporting web apis, redis, mongodb and rabbitmq.

 This tool allows you to define various resources to be monitored for a heatbeat; at a configurable interval.